-Here’s a sampling of my public speaking over the past two decades.
+Here’s a sampling of my invited public talks over the years.
 You can hear my occasional podcasts for Small Museums Canada (here) and Slow Ottawa (here).
 Go here for my regular media appearances on road safety.

 Workshop leader on a Vision Zero panel at the 124th Ontario Good Roads Association annual conference, Toronto.